 If headaches begin after age 50, doctors usually assume they result from another disorder until proved otherwise.
 Disorders that cause headaches, such as giant cell arteritis, brain tumors, and subdural hematomas (which may result from falls), are more common among older people.

 Treatment of headaches may be limited in older people.
-They are more likely to have disorders that prevent them from taking some of the drugs used to treat migraines and cluster headaches (triptans and dihydroergotamine—see Drugs Used to Treat Migraines).
+They are more likely to have disorders that prevent them from taking some of the drugs used to treat migraines and cluster headaches (triptans and dihydroergotamine—see Table: Drugs Used to Treat Migraines).
 These disorders include angina, coronary artery disease, and uncontrolled high blood pressure.
 If older people need to take drugs to treat headaches that can have sedating effects, they must be monitored closely.

 Last full review/revision May 2012 by Stephen D. Silberstein, MD